Order52/Next-Level/README.md

 - **C++17 or newer**
 - **SFML 2.5+** (Graphics, Window, Audio, System)
-- Compatible with Windows and Linux (tested on CachyOS)
+- Compatible with Windows and Linux

 ## Build Instructions